Skip to main content

 Internal Audit

-Internal Audit serves as an independent assurance function assessing financial and operational controls and procedures.
+Our Internal Audit Department serves as an independent assurance function assessing financial and operational controls and procedures.
 The Chief Audit Executive reports to the Audit Committee of the Board and administratively to the Chief Financial Officer.
-The independent nature of Internal Audit activity helps to promote a third line of defense to help validate our overall performance.
+The independent nature of Internal Audit activity provides an additional line of defense to help validate our compliance with laws, regulations and Company policies regarding controlled substances.

 Legal Notice, Cautionary Statement Concerning Forward-Looking Statements